-Figure 4.4 Forwarding of a Received Packet to an Output Interface
+Figure 3.4: Forwarding of a Received Packet to an Output Interface

 Once the appropriate output interface has been identified, the forwarding engine then requests the packet switch to form a connection to the appropriate output interface.
 The packet is then moved through the router to the output network interface controller.
 Although large routers actually implement a switch as a hardware component, smaller routers do not actually contain a "real" switch.
-In other routers, the switch takes the form of a shared memory data structure in which all received packets are stored.
+In other routers, the switch takes the form of A shared memory data structure in which all received packets are stored.
 The switching operation therefore consists of removing a pointer from the receive queue, and copying the value of the pointer to the appropriate transmit queue.
-In some cases, the entire packet data is copied from one bank of receive memory to another transmit memory using a computer bus.
+In some cases, the entire packet data

-Figure 4.5 Shows Forwarding of a Packet
+Figure 3.5: Shows Forwarding of a Packet